The Challenge:

 Our Response:

-COACT in partnership with The Office of Commissioner Brooks and The Healthy Tarrant Collaboration, created Grow Southeast to function as a joint initiative to incubate urban farms.
-Through our efforts we help each of our farms become self sufficient and craft solutions to best serve their communities, and combat food disparities.
+COACT in partnership with The Office of Commissioner Brooks and The Healthy Tarrant Collaboration, created Grow Southeast as a joint community development initiative to incubate urban farms to combat food and economic disparities in Southeast Fort Worth.
+Through our efforts we help each of our farms become self sufficient and craft solutions to best serve their communities.

 Long term, each farm serves as a model to expand the capacity of local community members, create policy to support urban agriculture, create narrative change towards the American urban farmer, and address the race and age gap in urban farming.